C. difficile Infection

 Harnessing the power of the gut microbiota with precision therapeutic innovations that help transform patients' lives

 CDI (C. difficile infection)

-Recurrence is the primary clinical issue in CDI as up to 25% of CDI patients have a second episode; the risk of recurrence rises to 65% after a third episode.
+Recurrence is a primary clinical issue in CDI, as up to 25% of initial cases of CDI result in a second episode; the risk of recurrence rises to 65% after a third episode

 Latest Research Publications